PierreLorenzi/HyperCardPreview/StackFormat.md

 ### General Differences

-A text can only have one style, so there are no Decoration Table nor Font Table.
+A text in a field can only have one style, so there are neither Style Block nor Font Block.

-Some fields are absent, but as they are set to zero, they can be parsed like v2.xx fields and then be considered as empty or default values.
+Some values are absent, but as they are set to zero, they can be parsed like v2.xx values and then be considered as empty or default.

-The empty integers in the block headers at offset 0xC are not counted in the headers, they are used in the blocks.
-So, some fields aren't at the same place because at v2.xx they had to move values out of that integer and sometimes it caused a little mess.
+The block headers are shorter because they don't have the empty alignment integers at 0xC.
+So, some fields aren't at the same place because at v2.xx they had to move values to let room and sometimes it caused a little mess.

 ### Stack Block

-The checksum is at offset 0xC (in the header).
+The checksum is at offset 0xC

-Note: the card size, window rectangle, screen rectangle, scroll origin, decoration table, font table, don't exist and are set to zero.
+Note: the card size, window rectangle, screen rectangle, scroll origin, style block, font block, don't exist and are set to zero.
 But they can be parsed *as is* in v2.xx.

 ### List Block

-All values at offsets between 0x10 and 0x28 are moved 4 bytes to the left (into the header).
+All values at offsets between 0x10 and 0x28 are moved 4 bytes to the left.
 The page references remain at offset 0x30.

 ### Page Block

-Both values at offsets 0x10 and 0x14 are moved 4 bytes to the left (into the header).
+Both values at offsets 0x10 and 0x14 are moved 4 bytes to the left.
 The card references remain at offset 0x18.

 ### Card Block

-Except the header, all the values are shifted 4 bytes to the left (into the header).
+Except the header, all the values are shifted 4 bytes to the left.

 ### Background Block

-Except the header, all the values are shifted 4 bytes to the left (into the header).
+Except the header, all the values are shifted 4 bytes to the left.

 ### Part Content